Skip to main content

 1

 Year 0-1: Financial Analyst ($55K-$75K)Build financial modeling, budgeting, and forecasting skills.
-Learn the company's business and industry.
+Military budget management experience provides a strong foundation.
 Excel proficiency is critical.
-Military budget management experience provides a strong foundation.

 2

-Year 1-3: Senior Analyst / FP&A Manager ($80K-$120K)Lead financial analysis projects, present to leadership, and own budget segments.
+Year 1-3: Senior Analyst / FP&A Manager ($80K-$120K)Lead financial analysis projects and present to leadership.
 CFA or MBA adds significant value at this stage.

 3